DeepDish36/C-6502/README.md

 ## <h2 id="english">🇺🇸 **English**</h2>
 ### About the Project
 **C-6502** is an emulator for the 6502 microprocessor, designed to assist students and enthusiasts in learning low-level programming.
+The project was inspired by the tools available on [easy6502](https://skilldrick.github.io/easy6502/) and [txt3.de](txt3.de), adapting and expanding their functionalities for a new educational approach.
 ### 📥 Download
 The latest version can be downloaded [here](https://github.com/DeepDish36/C-6502/releases/latest).